sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 Warm reboot process remains unchanged.
 With BGP Graceful Restart, peers are keeping advertised routes in the FIB while the switch restarts.

-A warm reboot regression test suite needs to be ran and verified no degradation introduced by the feature.

 #### 9.2.
 Fast Reboot

-Warm reboot process remains unchanged.
-With BGP Graceful Restart, peers are keeping advertised routes in the FIB while the switch restarts.

-A fast reboot regression test suite needs to be ran and verified no degradation introduced by the feature.
+TODO

 ### 10. Restrictions/Limitations

 ### 11. Testing Requirements/Design

-Explain what kind of unit testing, system testing, regression testing, warmboot/fastboot testing, etc., Ensure that the existing warmboot/fastboot requirements are met.
-For example, if the current warmboot feature expects maximum of 1 second or zero second data disruption, the same should be met even after the new feature/enhancement is implemented.
-Explain the same here.
-Example sub-sections for unit test cases and system test cases are given below.
+Regression test, VS test and unit testing are required for this functionality.

+Fast/warm reboot regression test suite needs to be ran and verified no degradation introduced by the feature.

 #### 11.1.
 Unit Test cases

+TODO

 #### 11.2.
+VS Test cases

+TODO

+#### 11.3.
 System Test cases

+TODO

 ### 12. Open/Action items - if any

-NOTE: All the sections and sub-sections given above are mandatory in the design document.
-Users can add additional sections/sub-sections if required.
+TODO